Notify me

 It could be said that the 7-segment display relates to the even stronger archetype of numerals.
 Its relationship to space age design had some degree of aesthetic influence on watch designs which used it.

-These powerful archetypes are strong influences on watch design, and, along with fine jewelry (see below) have acted to keep watch design in a strong relationship with its history, until now (see below for why and how that has changed).
+These powerful archetypes are strong influences on watch design, and, along with fine jewellery (see below) have acted to keep watch design in a strong relationship with its history, until now (see below for why and how that has changed).

 Different shapes and different materials were used to house different spirits, which were called into the receptacles during specific ceremonies.
 This practical functionality of what is often misunderstood as “decoration”, is still in common use today in many areas of the world, for example in the amulets used in Thailand, and African “sculptures” etc.